Qualifying For FHA Home Loans With Low Credit Score?

 Home buyers can qualify for FHA Loans with low credit score.

-- FHA requires a 580 FICO for a 3.5% down payment FHA Home Purchase Loan
+- HUD requires a 580 FICO for a 3.5% down payment FHA Home Purchase Loan

-- Just keep a note that borrowers with under 640 FICO will be paying a higher mortgage interest rate than borrowers with higher scores
+- Just keep a note that borrowers with under 640 FICO will be paying a higher mortgage interest rate than those with higher scores

 Mortgage Process With Low Credit Score